 All companies have projects that cut across lines of business, hierarchical levels and departments.
-Find out what they are, and maybe more importantly, who’s involved.
+Find out what they are and, more importantly, who’s involved.
 If you are unsure how to get on a cross-departmental project, the first step is to find out who is involved and ask for regular updates on the projects so that you can feed that information back to your Executive.
 Once you are known by a few project leaders, it is easier to ask if there are any opportunities to get involved.

-It is always worth looking to see where you can develop new skills, expand your network and see big picture processes.
+It is always worth looking to see where you can develop new skills, expand your network and see big-picture processes.

-You’re ultimately the best (and only) person to represent your own interests to your Executive, so you have to proactively manage up and tell your Executive how you want to grow in the role.
+You’re ultimately the best (and only) person to represent your interests to your Executive, so you have to proactively manage up and tell your Executive how you want to grow in the role.

 What is falling through the cracks?

-One of the best things an Assistant can do to really help move the organisation forward is to get things done.
+One of the best things an Assistant can do to help move the organisation forward is to get things done.
 Move projects forward to completion and not stop until those tasks are finished and off everyone’s to-do lists.
 In the first instance, when looking for growth opportunities, ask yourself – what is falling through the cracks?
 Where are your colleagues struggling to get things finished?